Hgoatly/RecipesWithout/README.md

 The Hero image, background and recipe images were chosen for the site that were considered to be both striking, and appropriate for their context.
 Although site users can upload their own images to the site, the site owner still has overall control over what is on the site as they have the ability to delete recipes and accounts.

+![Recipes Without responsive image display](assets/readme-images/recipes-without-responsive-image.jpg)
 - **Hero Image:**
-![Recipes Without responsive image display](assets/readme-images/recipes-without-responsive-image.jpg) The hero was chosen as a visual metaphor, as it is a picture of an empty space with food/cooking items around the sides.
+The hero image was chosen as a visual metaphor, as it is a picture of an empty space with food/cooking items around the sides.
 The implication being that the picture is 'without' something.
 Although some of the image is cut off on mobile and tablet screens, the developer considers this acceptable because it still looks visually appealing, and the metaphor still works well.
 The alternative of reducing the size of the image was not acceptable, because in order to make the whole image fit the screen, it was either too small to look good, or it became squashed and elongated.
 - **Background Images:**